KCS-LLC/Arcane-Ascension-Puzzle-Spires/manor.md

     *   **Taking Loans:** Loans can be taken from various factions, but come with interest and potential long-term consequences if not repaid.
     *   **Critical Quests:** Special, high-risk/high-reward quests may appear, offering a chance to earn a large sum of Coins quickly, but often at a significant cost or danger to the heir.

 ---

+## 4. Family Economy

+As the family grows, the simple model of spire-loot funding the house evolves into a more complex and engaging economic simulation.
+This system is directly tied to the **Heir and Family Management System** detailed in the main GDD.

+*   **Career Income:** The primary source of passive income for the house comes from the careers of its living members, especially retired heirs.
+This income is added to the House Treasury automatically at the start of each financial cycle.
+*   **Family Upkeep:** Each living member of the family has an upkeep cost, representing their living expenses.
+This cost is automatically deducted from the Treasury at the end of each financial cycle.
+*   **Net Income/Loss:** The total career income minus the total family upkeep results in a net income or loss for that cycle.
+This is then factored in with the standard "Financial Obligations" (taxes, etc.).
+    *   A prosperous family with many successful retired heirs might have a high net income, making it easier to afford Manor upgrades and fund well-equipped spire runs.
+    *   A family with many non-working members or those in low-income careers might face a net loss, increasing the pressure on the current heir to perform well in the spire.
+*   **Strategic Importance:** This system makes the retirement and career choice of an heir a critical long-term decision.
+A single, well-developed heir can become the economic backbone of the family for generations to come.

+---